bitagoras/xtype/README.md

 Examples
 --------

-In the examples below, characters in brackets `[ ]` symbolize bytes stored directly as ASCII values.
+In the examples below, characters in brackets `[ ]` symbolize characters that are directly stored as their ASCII values.
 Parentheses `( )` show readable representations of the corresponding binary data.
 If no type is noted for integers in parentheses the type is uint8.
 All examples are valid and complete UBN files.
 No additional header is required.
 That's simple, isn't it?

 * **String**: